 DAY 8: TRADITONAL GAMES AND KAZAKH CULTURE

-On our last day at the camp, we will witness and capture Kazakh traditional games and culture: experience the famous ancient nomadic game known as kokpar, which can roughly be transplated to “goat-grabbing”, which is an accurate description as riders try to take away the goat from each other.
+On our last day at the camp, we will witness and capture Kazakh traditional games and culture: experience the famous ancient nomadic game known as kokpar, which can roughly be transplated to “goat-grabbing”.
+An accurate description, as riders try to take away a goat from each other.
 The game is said to have originated with Genghis Khan’s early-13th-century mounted raiders, although it may be even older.

 We will also listen to Kazakh songs and dombor music.
 The dombor (with two strings, a long neck and round belly) is an instrument traditionally played by Khazakh musicians.

 Dinner at the camp followed by a review and critic of the images taken during the day.
 Night at a yurt/ger.

 Today, we will return to the Mongolian capital.
 In the evening, we will have dinner at our hotel followed by individual presentations and discussions.